pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 The key metric for cloud software is *delivery*.
 What do we mean by delivery?
 Running in production.
 You've given developers autonomy over everything that happens before they deliver (build, test etc.), but their delivery channel is non-existant or extremely manual.
-Delivery or becomes a path fraught with peril.
+Delivery becomes a path fraught with peril.

 Another interesting part of this is scaling the organisation.
 As the development & operations organisations grow, resourcing becomes much more tricky.
 The development organisation often grow independently from the operations organisation.
-In theory, both could equally outgrow the other but my experience here suggests development gets the resourcing and so you have more and more developers and development teams co-ordinating with one or more central, overloaded, operations groups.
+In theory, both could equally outgrow the other but.
 All anecdotal evidence seems to point to operations as a bottleneck in most companies as opposed to development.
 It feels like that should only happen some of the time given the law of averages, so something else is at play here.
-Seems like we're playing with a stacked deck - stacked against operations.
+Seems like we're playing with a stacked deck.
+Stacked against operations.

 New folks in operations start to have increasingly less familiarity with the systems.
 They don't have all the tribal knowledge of the older folks and as the